 - Pain brought on by stress and anxiety or depression

 Your child may have something more major if the pain does not get better in 24 hours, becomes worse or gets more frequent.
-Abdominal pain can be a sign of:
+Lower abdominal pain can be a sign of:

 - Stomach ulcer